How To Offer Help … Don’t

-Do you see how that might be more impactful and well-received than if you’d just said, “Yeah, that sounds hard.
+Do you see how that might be more impactful and well-received when deciding how to offer help than if you’d just said, “Yeah, that sounds hard.
 I read an article about that once—want me to send it your way?”

 The Simplest, Most Important Relationship Habit to Adopt Today

-If you only adopt one relationship habit from this entire post, make it this: Never leave an interaction without offering at least one item of value.
+If you only adopt one relationship habit from this entire post on how to offer help, make it this: Never leave an interaction without offering at least one item of value.

-The key, of course, is to offer value that’s truly meaningful and relevant to the other person, and to offer it in such a way that it’s going to make the biggest impact.
+The key, of course, is to offer value that’s truly meaningful and relevant to the other person and to offer it in such a way that it will make the biggest impact.
 And that starts by never asking, “Hey, how can I help you?”